 Advantages of Good LED Lighting for Factories

-The Improving Working Conditions and Productivity in the Garment Industry, an ILO manual (pg 45) shows that improved lighting can lead to a 10% increase in productivity.
+An ILO manual called The Improving Working Conditions and Productivity in the Garment Industry (pg 45) shows improved lighting can lead to a 10% increase in productivity.
 It can also result in a 30% reduction in common errors.
-Improving lighting has many other benefits including;
+Improving lighting has many other benefits including:

-- Your employees will not only be able to identify hazards at the workplace, they will also be able to know if their working environments are unsafe.
-Changes can then be made to ensure that no harm comes to those at risk
+- Employees can identify hazards in the workplace.
+They will also be able to know if their working environments are unsafe.
+Changes can be made to ensure that no harm comes to those at risk

-- With proper lighting, employees will be able to read hazard warning signs, labels, work instructions, product details, and safety data, and consequently comply with safety protocols
+- With good lighting, employees can read warnings, work instructions, product details, and safety data.

-- There will be a reduction in factory accidents because workers will work more comfortably and more efficiently
+- There is a reduction in factory accidents because workers are more comfortable and efficient

 - Better accuracy in workmanship